 There is no need to bring extra equipment into school unless your child wishes to.
 We appreciate that some children like to have their own pencils and pencil cases.
 The school provides the equipment that is needed in class.
 Problems can arise if a child’s own equipment goes missing and it is difficult for the class teacher and TAs to dedicate time trying to locate items.
 However, if your child wishes to bring their own equipment and is prepared to take responsibility for it, we are happy for them to do so.
 We expect that school equipment is looked after and respected.

 We cook all our meals on site and all food meets the nutritional standards set by the government.
-The menus are sent home and are on our website.
-Children choose their meal at the start of the school day and should be paid for using Parent Pay.
+The menus are sent home via email and are on our website.
+Please choose your child’s meal when you pay using Parent Pay.